Chapter 1 - Too Late

 Not only was she actually communicating successfully with a dragon thought to have been centuries old, but it appeared that she was in fact right.

 Krycorr had used his mystical powers to somehow heal her fatal wound.
 He had sacrificed his own safety and wellbeing for her.

 She couldn’t believe it; this was beyond incredible.

-She would be forever grateful that nothing had happened to him, that he was safe.
+She would be forever grateful that nothing had happened to him, that he was safe and with her now.